One Body, One Fire

 This journey was truly a pilgrimage, and one that I had wanted to make for several years but had been too trepidatious to actually carry out.
 It's a long road there, and not the most comfortable one, although to be fair my trip went as smoothly as it could for someone on a budget such as mine.
 My main destination was the cremation ground at Manikarnika Ghat.

-The city of Kashi is the sacred abode of Shiva.
-He loves it there, and it is considered to be a place somewhat outside of this world and outside of time.
+The city of Kashi is the sacred and beloved abode of Shiva.
+It is considered to be a place somewhat outside of this world and outside of time.
 Karma is intensified and more easily purified there, one's yoga is exponentially empowered, and Hindus believe that dying in Kashi and being cremated on a pyre on the ghats will lead to liberation from the cycle of Karma and Samsaric existence.
 Therefore many pilgrims make their way to Kashi to die.

 There are elaborate ceremonies carried out around these cremations, the basics of which were explained to me more than once by helpful locals who like to chat up foreigners.